wavy-cat/wavy-totem-lib/README.md

 <p align="center">
 <br>
 <samp>
-Made with 💚 by WavyCat.
+2024.
+Made with 💚 by WavyCat on Earth.
 </samp>
 </p>